Goodbye Cruel World (Elvis Costello album): Side one

-Album opener "The Only Flame in Town" is an R&B-influenced song that Circus magazine's John Swenson compared to the "contemporary blue-eyed soul sound" of Hall & Oates, which he felt offered a good circumstance for Hall's guest appearance.
-With a prevalent saxophone sound, the narrator unsuccessfully attempts to convince himself he is unconcerned of his former lover's new boyfriend.
-Gouldstone finds similar lyrical retreads dating back to 1977's "I'm Not Angry".
+The album's opener, "The Only Flame in Town", is an R&B-influenced song that Circus magazine's John Swenson compared to the "contemporary blue-eyed soul sound" of Hall & Oates, which he felt offered a good circumstance for Hall's guest appearance.
+With a prevalent saxophone sound, the narrator unsuccessfully attempts to convince himself he is unconcerned about his former lover's new boyfriend.
+In his book God's Comic, the biographer David Gouldstone found similar lyrical retreads dating back to 1977's "I'm Not Angry".
 "Home Truth" is a ballad that extends "themes of emotional realism" from Imperial Bedroom.
 With depressing lyrics dealing with marital breakdown, Perone finds it partly autobiographical, appearing to relate to Costello's own failing marriage.

 "Room with No Number" is about a dishonest love affair-turned-violent taking place at a motel.
 Gouldstone writes its main theme as "guilty suppression and confusion".
 A revision of an Imperial Bedroom outtake, "Inch By Inch" was described by Kristine McKenna of the Los Angeles Times as "a tale of love decaying into bitterness".
 With "sinister" organ, "smoky" saxophone, and a bass riff that mirrors the Beatles' "I'm Only Sleeping" (1966), some reviewers on release compared it to 1977's "Watching the Detectives".
 Perone likens both "Room with No Number" and "Inch By Inch"'s 1980s pop sound to Culture Club.

 "Worthless Thing" is an attack on the media, particularly the perils of fame, celebrities and celebrity adornment.
 Swenson felt the song harkened back to the artist's angry persona of his early works.
 Costello himself described it as "self-loathing".
 Musically, Perone calls it one of the album's few "true rock" songs.
 "Love Field" is an atmospheric ballad that views love, in Swenson's words, as "a kind of suspended animation".
 Perone says it resembles a dreamscape.
-Costello felt it was one of the only songs not to have dated production.
+Costello retrospectively felt it was one of the only songs not to have dated production.